 - It happens with Shin-chan and Georgie/Kazama of all people!

 - Shin-chan often kissed someone when he's sleeping, with reaction ranging from total disgust, to remark that he's a good kisser for a kid.

-- Art Evolution: The series has undergone a noticeable change in character designs since the comic started in 1992.
-The art shift is extremely noticeable in the dub, where they don't run episodes in any particular production order.
+- Art Evolution: The series has undergone a noticeable change in character designs since the anime started in 1992.
+The art shift is extremely noticeable in the FUNimation dub, where they don't run episodes in any particular production order.
 Rather, for the sake of the Gag Dub, they just looked through numerous episodes and chose ones they wanted to work with.
 Even for episodes that are aired in the order relating to the storylines (such as the Apartment or Kendo story arcs), a more primitive design comes back once in a while.

 - Art Shift: Between the manga and the anime, there is a huge difference in the art - the anime looks much more kiddy scribbles, slightly disproportionate and everything, as well as using thinner lines than in the manga.

 - As Long as It Sounds Foreign: The Italian dub often changes the names of some characters with Japanese-sounding names which are actually Italian descriptions of their job, attitude or appearance.
 For example, once a fat guy was called "Namasa Dekili" ("Una massa di chili", "A big mass of kilos")